The Full Story of

 Music as Expression and Impact

-We will use music as a way to reveal truth, build meaningful connections, and raise awareness—through both personal healing and public performance.
+We use music as a way to reveal truth, build meaningful connections, and raise awareness—through both personal healing and public performance.

 06